harryzhou2521/leargit/readme.txt

 Git is a version control system
-Git is free software.
+Git is free software distributed under the GPL.
-t i don't know how to use